New Voices

 - New Voices Free – Always a free way to submit and we always pay for the work.
 We pay new poets $50 per poem selected.
 Response time is eight to twelve weeks.

-- Editorial Letter – If you’re interested in knowing a little bit more about what we thought of your poem, utilize this option.
+- New Voices Editorial Letter – If you’re interested in knowing a little bit more about what we thought of your poem, utilize this option.
 When we’ve reviewed your piece we will include one to two pages of feedback on your poem including suggestions for revision, where it might be a good fit for publication, and other comments about ways it can be improved.
 It’s our way of helping you to understand your work better and improve.
 Our editors are paid a significant portion of the fee.

-- Fast Response – It can be hard to wait to hear back, so we've developed a quicker turnaround time for writers who want to hear back within two weeks.
+- New Voices Fast Response – It can be hard to wait to hear back, so we've developed a quicker turnaround time for writers who want to hear back within two weeks.
 There is a reading fee for this category.

 Unless specifically requested, we do not accept AI-generated work.